Zodiac (film): Critical response

-In France, Le Monde newspaper praised Fincher for having "obtained a maturity that impresses by his mastery of form," while Libération described the film as "a thriller of elegance magnificently photographed by the great Harry Savides."
+In France, Le Monde newspaper praised Fincher for having "obtained a maturity that impresses by his mastery of form", while Libération described the film as "a thriller of elegance magnificently photographed by the great Harry Savides."
 However, Le Figaro wrote, "No audacity, no invention, nothing but a plot which intrigues without captivating, disturbs without terrifying, interests without exciting."

 Top ten lists

 Only two 2007 films (No Country for Old Men and There Will Be Blood) appeared on more critics' top ten lists than Zodiac.
 Some of the notable top-ten list appearances are:

 In the British Film Institute's 2012 Sight & Sound polls of the greatest movies ever made, three critics and one director, Bong Joon-ho, named Zodiac one of their 10 favorite films.
 In a 2016 critics' poll conducted by the BBC, Zodiac was ranked at 12th place in a list of the 21st century's greatest films.
+In June 2025, the film ranked number 19 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 41 on the "Readers' Choice" edition of the list.
+In July 2025, it ranked number 19 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."